This site best viewed with

 Another excellent question.
 The answer is twofold.

 First, the Pro 1000 is actually affordable by mere mortals like me.
 My goal is to get folks who don't currently handload to consider the hobby.
 While the Dillon/RCBS/Hornady/OtherRollsRoyce gear are all very fine gear, their price tags are just too high to get new folks into it.
 Here's an example.
-As of January 2012, a Dillon RL550B set up with the same features as the Lee Pro 1000 runs close to US $1,000.
-The Pro 1000, by contrast, is just under US $200.
-New folks are much more willing to spend $200 than $1,000.
+As of January 2021, a Dillon RL550B/C set up with the same features as the Lee Pro 1000 runs close to US $1,000.
+The Pro 1000, by contrast, is right about US $250.
+New folks are much more willing to spend $250 than $1,000.

 Second, the Pro 1000 has gotten some bad press from some who've had less than good experiences with it.
 I consider this a shame because it's actually a fine progressive press.
 I have two of them, and I can now consistently load 250 rounds/hour with either one of them.
 NOTE: this includes refilling the primer tray, the powder hopper, and the case feeder tubes, as well as boxing up the resulting ammo, all over a full 60 minutes.
 I've been known to regularly make and fill six boxes of 50 rounds (that's 300/hour) with the .38 Special press.